- Home

 1. Equity release

-You may want to consider using an equity release plan to unlock some of your property wealth, while continuing to live in your home.
-Before doing so, though, it’s vital to consider the pros and cons of this approach and to seek professional advice from a qualified equity release adviser who belongs to the Equity Release Council (the trade body for the equity release sector).
+You may be considering using an equity release plan to unlock some of your property wealth, while continuing to live in your home.
+Before doing so, though, it’s vital to consider the pros and cons of this approach and to seek professional advice from a qualified equity release advisor who is a member of the Equity Release Council (the trade body for the equity release sector).

 The most popular type of equity release plan is a ‘lifetime mortgage’.
 With a lifetime mortgage, you can usually either take a lump sum, or draw down funds as and when you need them, for example, if you want to regularly top up your income.
 As with other types of equity release plan, interest on the amount you release rolls up over time, instead of being paid monthly like a standard mortgage, although some lifetime mortgages enable you to repay the interest to stop it accumulating over time.
 Usually, however, the loan, and any interest owed, is only repaid when you sell your property, pass away, or move into long-term care.
 Find out more in our article Lifetime mortgages explained.